Vagenas7119/aSDMs/README.md

 # 🌊 **Toy Problem: Predicting Habitat Suitability in Aquatic Ecosystems** 🐟🦐🌿📊
 📋 Description

-You are an aquatic ecologist/ecohydrological engineer and you want to predict the distribution of multiple species in a hydrographic network.
+You are an aquatic ecologist/ecohydrological engineer and you want to predict the distribution of multiple endemic species in a hydrographic network.
 Your task is to build an aquatic Species Distribution Model (aSDM) that predicts suitability scores or species richness based on:

 <div align="center">